youzer-name/node-red-contrib-value-for/README.md

-This library is similar to (and inspired by) [node-red-contrib-edge-trigger](https://github.com/eschava/node-red-contrib-edge-trigger) which you can use to listen for numeric value change "over", "below" or "out of range", but you cannot listen to value change "inside the range" or string input. `node-red-contrib-value-for` also adds `for` parameter to listen if value haven't excursed from configured range/value for given period of time.
+This library is similar to (and inspired by) [node-red-contrib-edge-trigger](https://github.com/eschava/node-red-contrib-edge-trigger) which you can use to listen for numeric value change "over", "below" or "out of range", but you cannot listen to value change "inside the range" or string input. `node-red-contrib-value-for` also adds `for` parameter to listen if value haven't been outside of the configured range/value for given period of time.

 ## Usage

 ### range-for

 Takes `above` and/or `below` numeric values to describe a values range.
 Once input value matches the range, starts a timer with given `for` period.
-If incoming input values won't excurse from that range – will trigger single output after configured period.
+If incoming input values stay inside that range – will trigger single output after configured period.

-Any input value that excure from configured range or input `msg.payload = "reset"` will reset the timer and trigger a second output once.
+Any input value that are outside the configured range or input `msg.payload = "reset"` will reset the timer and trigger a second output once.

 ![range-for node](https://github.com/cadavre/node-red-contrib-value-for/raw/master/images/range-for.png)